 2. Perform End-to-End Automated UX Testing on Real Devices

-HeadSpin enables companies to perform end-to-end automated UX testing of mobile apps and software applications with the testing Platform.
+HeadSpin enables companies to perform end-to-end automated mobile user experience testing for multiple software applications with the testing Platform.
 End-to-end visibility and UX and functional assessments are major features offered by HeadSpin for enterprises.
 With HeadSpin's end-to-end automated UX testing, global organizations can improve collaboration for product management and release efficiencies across teams and team members.

 3. Test Apps' UX Remotely with Global Teams